Entry Level and Internship Resumes

-Read resume articles focused on specific aspects of job searching and how to use your resume.
+Read resume articles in our blog focused on specific aspects of how to better use your resume.

-Create your resume the right way, with the right focus and guidance to gain an advantage in your job search.
+Create your resume the right way, with the right focus and guidance to gain a competitive advantage in your job search.

-Don't neglect the most important feature of your resume, craft a compelling objective for your resume.
+Don't neglect the most important feature of your resume.
+This is how to craft a compelling objective for your resume.

 Once you have completed your resume, you need to present it professionally, both online and print.
 Your cover letter links your resume to specific employers.